prasannakanti/Indian-Ocean-Acidification-Future-Projection/README.md

 ## Notes

-* SST, SSS, DIC, and ALK are directly obtained from ROMS ensemble simulations.
+* SST, SSS, DIC, and ALK are directly obtained from ROMS simulations.
 * pH and [H⁺] are derived offline using PyCO2SYS.
 * Files are compressed using NetCDF4 lossless compression.